traversys/Tideway/docs/endpoints/data.md

 ## search_bulk()

-Run a search bulk search query, will loop paginated results and return all results as a JSON list object.
-The function makes use of results_id and offset automatically so these are not required as arguments.
+Run a search bulk search query, looping through paginated results and returning all records as a JSON list object. ``record_limit`` stops collecting after the specified number of records and ``call_limit`` restricts additional API calls.

 ```note
 This function may take a long time to run as it will be run multiple API calls until the entire query is fulfilled.